paris-saclay-cds/ramp-board/doc/workers.rst

    dask.distributed workers.

-   This is necessary as some dask.distributed workers will be used for running the submission, while others manage data and state sychronization.
+   This is necessary as some dask.distributed workers will be used for running the submission, while others manage data and state synchronization.

 DaskWorker setup with a remote cluster